NoorHajbi/401-data-structures-and-algorithms/challengesRead/Graph.md

 ## Challenge Summary
 <!-- Description of the challenge -->
-Write a method for the Graph class called **breadthFirst** that left joins two hashmaps into a single data structure.
+Write a method for the Graph class called **breadthFirst** that implements Breadth-First Traversal of a Graph.

-**Arguments:**  Node
+**Arguments:**  String of Node
 **Return:** A collection of nodes in the order they were visited.